yvzblgcyln/social-media-app/README.md

 # social-media-app
-Full responsive social media app.
-You have login/register pages.
+Full responsive social media app with login/register pages.
 - Press login button to enter home page.
 - You can see comments in the posts.
-- To go a profile click on a user who sent post.
+- You can visit profiles by clicking on a user who sent post.
 - You can change theme

 ## What i use: